nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 ...
 ```

-TODO: why "ignore" but then still listed by macOS; and then why unmount?

 > [!WARNING]
 >
-> In the next **2** commands replace `disk4` with the disk your disk.
+> In the next two commands replace `disk4` with your disk.
+Passing in the wrong disk might incur unexpected data loss, I'm not responsible for you erasing your data in any way, etc, etc. Enjoy responsibly.

 Unmount the drive: